Entangled Forest, 2022

 Nomadic Raccoon Tribe

-The nomadic raccoon’s survival skills are tied to their ability to adapt to their surroundings, their morphology and skills have evolved to survive and vary among the individuals in the tribe.
-The individuals in the tribe can work in teams to find resources or address hearts but their audible range is limited.
+The nomadic raccoon tribe’s survival skills are tied to their ability to adapt to their surroundings.
+Their morphology and skills have evolved to survive in changing environments and vary significantly among individuals within the tribe.
+Members are capable of working in small teams to locate resources or address threats; however, their audible communication range is limited.

 Settler Raccoon Tribe

-The settler tribe’s survival abilities related to their collective strength and their ties to the mycorrhizal network, their behaviour and social structure were inspired by a hivemind social structure.
-Communication within the tribe is facilitated by the mycorrhizal network.
-The ethos of the tribe is to work collaboratively, share information, and respond as a collective.
-The morphology and skills of the individuals in the settler tribe are similar most being of the common variety, little variation exists in their appearance.
+The settler tribe’s survival abilities are tied to their collective strength and their connection to the mycorrhizal network.
+Their behaviour and social structure are inspired by a hive-mind model.
+Communication within the tribe is facilitated through the mycorrhizal network, allowing information to be shared instantaneously.
+The ethos of the tribe emphasizes collaboration, shared knowledge, and collective response.
+The morphology and skills of individuals within the settler tribe are largely uniform, with most raccoons belonging to a common physical type and exhibiting minimal variation in appearance.

 Emergent behaviour: Culture, History, Myths

-Entangled Forest was developed using Unreal Engine 4, a game development platform that offers features such as AI simulation and photorealistic rendering.
-The characters’ behaviour was programmed in Unreal Engine 4 utilizing its built-in artificial intelligence solution, the system utilizes a behaviour tree and state machine.
+Entangled Forest was developed using Unreal Engine 4, a game development platform that provides features such as AI simulation and photorealistic rendering.
+Character behaviour was programmed in Unreal Engine 4 using its built-in artificial intelligence framework.
+The system utilizes a behaviour tree in combination with a state machine.

 Aesthetics and design